 You may also like our itinerary for 4 days in Rome with Kids.
 While in Rome, don’t miss where to eat in Rome with kids, and don’t forget to visit the Vatican.
+We’ve also got the best hotels in Trastevere and hotels in Rome with a pool.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.